Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Assuming that a medical issue does not cause your cat’s meowing, excessive meowing may be a behavior you want to limit.
 To manage this behavior, you must construct a plan that suits your cat, your needs, and the problem you are trying to solve.

 For instance, if your cat meows excessively to get your attention, you will want to avoid reinforcing this behavior.
-That means that you should not indulge him when he is constantly vocalizing.
-Instead, wait until he is settled and quiet and reward him for his excellent behavior.
+That means that you should not indulge them when they are constantly vocalizing.
+Instead, wait until they are settled and quiet and reward them for their excellent behavior.

 It will take time to reinforce new behaviors in your cat, so brace yourself to be patient.
-Likewise, be understanding with your cat and know that he is not meowing to try and irritate you but to try and communicate with you the only way he knows.
-Once he learns that he can have his needs met without excessive vocalization, he should calm down.
+Likewise, be understanding with your cat and know that they are not meowing to try and irritate you but to try and communicate with you the only way they know how.
+Once they learn that they can have their needs met without excessive vocalization, they should calm down.

 When directing your cat’s behavior towards something more favorable, it is vital to avoid inevitable missteps.
 First, you should never assume that your cat is meowing just to be demanding.
-If he is frequently meowing, verify that he is not hurt, has access to food and water, and can reach his litter box.
-Determine that all of his needs are met to ensure that he is not trying to bring your attention to a valid concern.
+If they are frequently meowing, verify that they are not hurt, have access to food and water, and can reach their litter box.
+Take them to your vet so any underlying conditions can be ruled out.
+Determine that all of their needs are met to ensure that they are not trying to bring your attention to a valid concern.

-If he is meowing to be demanding, do not punish him.
+If they are meowing to be demanding, do not punish them.
 Punishments will not teach your cat the behaviors you wish to instill.
-Instead, it will lead him to be fearful of you.
+Instead, it will lead them to be fearful of you.

 Meowing is your cat’s only way to communicate with you.
-Although constant meowing may seem silly or even annoying, remember that your cat has no other way to tell you how they feel or what they need.
+Although meowing may seem silly or even annoying to some people, remember that your cat has no other way to tell you how they feel or what they need.
 Pay attention to any signs of illness; if there are none, try to determine the root of your cat’s meowing.
-The sooner you can determine what he needs; the sooner everyone will be relaxed and happy.
+But keep in mind, sometimes signs of illness can be very subtle, and it’s always best to get your cat to the vet so they can check them over and rule out any underlying condition.
+The sooner you can determine what your cat needs.

 Featured Image Credit: Kaan Yetkin Toprak, Shutterstock